Gonzalo2408/CardiacOCT-project/README.md

 ## Post-processing

+For the post-processing, we desgined algrithms that perform measurements on the calcium and lipid regions:

 For the post-processing techniques, an algorithm that automatically measures the fibrous cap thickness (FCT) and the lipid arc was developed.
 A plaque is usually deemed vulnerable when a thin-cap fibroatheroma (TCFA) appears or there are either cap rupture or thrombus formation.
 In the case of TCFA, this occurs when there is a lipd arc ≥ 90º and a FCT < 65 µm.
 That is why the correct measurement of these two values is very important for the correct treatment of the patient.

 ![Figure 2.
 Example of nnUNet prediction (left) with the measured lipid arc and cap thickness (right)](assets/post_proc_intro_image.png)